-The proposed action will improve riparian habitat along Sandy Run in Grove Park by removing gabions and naturalizing this reach through regrading, stabilizing, and re-planting the banks with native plants.
-The forested floodplain and wetland habitat at Grove Park would be enhanced by redirecting local drainage into a created/re-aligned tributary to increase storm water storage within the forested floodplain.
-The outlet to the mainstem will be re-routed, leaving a 250-foot length of existing concrete lined channel that will no longer receive flow; but would result in a net increase of approximately 200 feet of stream meandering through the forested floodplain.
+The proposed action will improve riparian habitat along Sandy Run Creek in Grove Park by removing gabions and naturalizing this reach through regrading, stabilizing, and re-planting the banks with native plants.
+The forested floodplain and wetland habitat at Grove Park will be enhanced by redirecting local drainage into a created/re-aligned tributary to increase storm water storage within the forested floodplain.
+The outlet to the mainstem will be re-routed, leaving a 250-foot channel that will no longer receive flow, but will remain in place, resulting in a net increase of approximately 200 feet of stream meandering through the forested floodplain.
 All areas temporarily disturbed during construction will be planted with native plant species appropriate for the habitat type.

 The final plans for the tributary relocation in Grove Park are still in development.
 Final plans will avoid direct and indirect effects on forested wetlands to the maximum extent practicable.
 For those areas of existing wetlands that cannot be avoided, work will be designed to minimize adverse effects.
 The proposed stream channel route was intentionally located along an existing overland flow path through the flat, low lying forested floodplain and intersects two depressional forested wetlands along its path.
 This alignment will take advantage of the existing onsite hydrology and minimize excavation in the forested area.
-In the unlikely event that excavation of the new stream channel through wetlands is necessary, there would be a direct impact, resulting in the permanent conversion of 0.01 acre of existing forested wetlands to open water due to becoming part of the new stream channel.
+No excavation or fill placement will occur in wetlands, in order to avoid wetland impacts.

 The project intent is to maintain and enhance wetland hydrology in the existing forested wetlands while also providing for peak flow reduction in the main channel of Sandy Run through the creation of a new tributary.
 Directing stormwater through the new channel in the forested floodplain will alter stormwater timing, reduce peak flows, and allow natural treatment of stormwater runoff through the adjacent wetlands.
-The project is being designed to maintain and enhance wetland hydrology in the area of the existing wetlands that are located in the path of the proposed stream.
-This includes grading the new channel no lower than the existing wetlands and designing the new stream's floodplain to encourage water to continue accumulating in the forested wetlands.
-However, if these efforts are not successful, it is possible that excavation for the new stream channel could result in indirect effects and effectively drain the existing wetlands, meaning that soils would not be saturated for a long enough period of the growing season to support hydrophytic plants or demonstrate hydric soil characteristics.
-This potential change in hydrology could result in an additional permanent loss of between 0.07 acre and 0.24 acre of forested wetlands.
-However, the alteration of wetland hydrology is not anticipated and will be avoided to the maximum extent possible.
-It is anticipated that most of the surface area of these wetlands will continue to function as wetlands and may even grow in size due to the introduction of additional water to the forested area.
+The project is being designed to maintain and enhance wetland hydrology in the area of the existing wetlands that are located in the path of the proposed stream relocation.
+This includes grading the new channel no lower than the existing channel and designing the relocated stream's floodplain to encourage water to continue accumulating in the forested wetlands.
+It is anticipated that these wetlands will continue to function as wetlands and may even grow in size due to the introduction of additional water to the forested area.

-In the worst-case scenario, the potentially impacted wetlands would be incorporated into the riparian corridor of the new tributary.
-Furthermore, the proposed plans include regrading areas along the excavated tributary to facilitate hydrologic conditions suitable for the creation of new wetlands.
+The proposed plans include regrading an area along the excavated tributary to facilitate hydrologic conditions suitable for the creation of new wetlands.
 The project plans are currently being refined as the team works toward the 95% construction plans.